Andrew Repasky McElhinney: Feature films

-McElhinney’s first feature film, Magdalen, was about "a world-weary young woman who earns her living in a bar, telling stories to lonely people for money."
+McElhinney’s first feature film, Magdalen (1998), is about "a world-weary young woman who earns her living in a bar, telling stories to lonely people for money."
 The Philadelphia Weekly wrote of the movie that, "Smith’s presence on-screen is fascinating, unromantic and tough.
 The film itself unravels languidly, with stylish, moody black-and-white photograph from local cinematographer Abe Holtz."
 The original camera negative is in the permanent collection of The Museum of Modern Art.

 His second feature debuted in 2000, the period art-slasher film, A Chronicle of Corpses.
 A Chronicle of Corpses made a "festival splash" and was praised by Dave Kehr of The New York Times.
 Dennis Lim, in The Village Voice, wrote that A Chronicle of Corpses was "[e]asily the most peculiar American indie to play New York theaters this year… alternately flamboyant and minimal… Abe Holtz's resourceful camera switches between fussy, iconic frescoes and showboat prowls. ...rancid opulence and humid religiosity."

 His next film was Georges Bataille's Story of the Eye released in 2003.
 Dennis Harvey, in Variety, opined that the film affirmed McElhinney's "certifiable coolness" and was "a punk-pornocopia equivalent to Last Year at Marienbad."

 McElhinney's Animal Husbandry (2008) is a "pop art fusion of 1930s pre-code romantic comedy and European regietheater."